 She shook her head.
 “And the quiet mice that you brought home to dinner were what?
 Stellar examples of your taste?”

 One of the losers she had dated might have been the one who kidnapped Liz’s child.
 What happened that day sounded too planned out.
-He’d spent money finding every possible ex of hers, but he never found Brandon.
-If the kidnapping was related to their dead father, their new last name should be kept a secret, not advertised.
-He kept these thoughts to himself and focused on what she said.
+I’d spent money finding every possible ex of hers, but I never found Brandon.
+If the kidnapping was related to our dead father, our new last name should be kept a secret, not advertised.
+I kept these thoughts to myself and focused on what she said.

 “I like quiet women.
 You and Mom are the opposite and can give me a headache.”